isadfrn/revision-ideas/README.md

 ## About

-This is an personal repository for tiny projects to be used in review days.
+Some tiny projects to be used in review days to teach mostly frontend development.

 ## Run